hypertrack/backend-nodejs/README.md

 - **/routes**: Definition or available REST API endpoints
 - **index.js**: Main entry point for ExpressJS, setup of the server (Socket.io, CORS, Mongoose), and sync of devices and trips through the HyperTrack API

 Once started, the project will collect and store all available devices and trips from the HyperTrack API.
 The Mongoose setup will ensure that missing collection definitions will be created.
 Once that is complete, the server will listen to HyperTrack Webhooks to come in.
 Every Webhook will create a record in the database and execute related tasks (e.g. complete a trip from a trip completion webhook).
-Finally, Webhooks will be channeled to Socket.io subscribers (if any).
-The server will expose REST API endpoints in CRUD fashion for all available entities (trips, devices, webhooks, etc).
+Finally, Webhooks will be channeled to Websocket subscribers (if any) or to mobile apps using Push Notifications.
+The server will expose REST API endpoints in CRUD fashion for all available entities (trips, devices, etc).

 > _Note_: For the sake of simplicity, the Socket.io and REST API endpoints **do not** enforce any auth mechanisms.
 Before going into production, ensure to secure your server communication.